43 Books About Mexico For Travelers & History Buffs

 There has been some really bad literature out there by foreign authors trying to explain Mexico to other foreigners.
 I don’t think that I am exempt from that statement but I am reading a lot to try and learn more.
 The cool part is that my views evolve as I learn more.

-27. The Lacuna by Barbara Kingsolver
+38. The Lacuna by Barbara Kingsolver

-I had a lot of feelings about this book.
-I started off thinking that I knew it all already and that the author was overly explaining Mexico to the uninitiated traveler.
 After a little while, I really started to enjoy the vivid descriptions that one might attribute to a photographer like Juan Rulfo.
 However, after I while I realized that this is not a true story but a fictionalization of historic characters.
 The way the author takes a character from on era and uses her to move the story in a different era makes me wonder how much of these historic events are fictional.

 The Lacuna is about communism in and around the time of World War II.
 It just so happens that Mexico and the United States had a lot of communist and anti-communist activity going on during this period.